Mossless

 Issue Three: The United States (2003-2013) (2014)

-Our most significant effort (shown here in its entirety), Issue Three was a sweeping survey of contemporary (and emerging) photography of America, featuring artists like Bryan Schutmaat, Vanessa Winship, Daniel Shea, Dana Lixenberg, Thomas Prior, Ilona Szwarc and over 100 more.
-The book’s carefully composed sequence of over 500 selected photographs meanders through themes, beginning in the desert and ending deep in the metropolis.
-A smart fundraising campaign, supported by Vice Magazine, made it possible to print this book at an edition of 2500.
-A set of four risograph and inkjet (mixed pages) zines were also produced for the campaign.
-This book was listed as a top photobook of 2014 by Time Magazine.
+A survey of contemporary (and emerging) photography of America with a sequence of over 500 photographs meandering from the desert and ending in the metropolis.
+Published at an edition of 2500, fundraised through Kickstarter.
+A set of four risograph and inkjet (mixed pages) zines were also produced for this campaign.
+Listed as a top photobook of 2014 by Time Magazine ︎

 Issue Four: Public/Private/Secret (2016)